pizzard/enigma/README.md

 On important finding is in this field, that it is often useful to shave off one level of abstraction, as usualy the highest level of abstraction used incurs the biggest overhead.
 The easiest way this can be done here is by breaking the abstraction of the enigma machine, looking at the problem from the lowest abstraction upwards and then finding new abstractions suitable for this optimization.
 The interesting observation here is that we currently set up an Engima machine completely and operate it normally (like the original machine would, character by character) but this machine does things we do not actually need.
 The bombe machines did also not contain complete enigma machines, because not all properties of the machine are essential to the cracking.
 What bombe did contain was the rotors, as they were an essential building block.
 So if the remove the abstraction of the Enigma machine and formulate our problem directly in term of the rotors in pseudocode, it looks roughly like this:
 ```
-for each possible rotor configuration in parallel:
+for each possible rotor selection in parallel:
 {
 	for each right rotor starting position:
 	{